River Oaks Baptist School: Library

 The 9000 sqft ROBS school library opened was built in 1997.
 It includes an open area that functions as a storytelling space and an area for school receptions.
-The library, designed by Kirksey Architects, also houses a large central reading room, an after-school study area, the office of the head librarian, a work area for other library employees, and a work area for volunteers.
-The library originally opened with relatively few computers; now the library is a hub for many media sources, and contains 29 PCs and monitors.
+The library also houses a large central reading room, an after-school study area, the office of the head librarian, a work area for other library employees, and a work area for volunteers.